aa18514/Python/auto_keras_magic/readme.md

 Average Precision, Recall and F1-score were at 99% respectively. <br>
 The classification report with Precision, Recall, F1-Score and Support is given in the file 'classification_report.csv'. <br>
-The training process took place for around 34 epochs.
+The training process took place for around 34 epochs and ~21.854 seconds.

 ## Issues
 At this point in time, there are some issues with the Windows version of